2019 in Bare Knuckle Fighting Championship: Results

-Bare Knuckle Fighting Championship 9: Lobov vs. Knight 2
+BKFC 9: Lobov vs. Knight II

-'Bare Knuckle Fighting Championship 9: Lobov vs. Knight 2' was a bare-knuckle boxing event held by Bare Knuckle Fighting Championship on November 16, 2019 at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.
+BKFC 9: Lobov vs. Knight II was a bare-knuckle boxing event held by Bare Knuckle Fighting Championship on November 16, 2019 at the Mississippi Coast Coliseum in Biloxi, Mississippi, USA.

 Background

 The card was headline by a rematch between Artem Lobov and Jason Knight.
 The pair previously fought at Bare Knuckle FC 5 on April 6, 2019 with Lobov winning by unanimous decision.